Border Mapping (bdrmap) Dataset

 When referencing this data (as required by the AUA), please use:

-The CAIDA UCSD Border Mapping (bdrmap) Dataset,Also, please, report your publication to CAIDA.
+The CAIDA UCSD Border Mapping (bdrmap) Dataset,You are required to report your publications using this dataset to CAIDA.

 Request Data Access